dfurry-boilermaker/thebigmfer/README.md

 # thebigmfer
 Friendly equity competition, using it for 2026 YTD.
+The site is live and can be found at https://thebigmotherfucker.com